dmzou/SCAT/README.md

 ## Getting Started

 This repository contains the graph scattering transform.
 To use it, see [scat.py](scat.py) and the comments in that file.
+See [example.py](example.py) for the illustrative example of Cora in [1].
 This repository also specifically demonstates the implementation of the experiments described in [2].
 The codes can be used for implementing the following models:
 - Link prediction (SCAT-S, SCAT-D)
 ```
 python trainCora.py -s S [S/D] -d cora [cora/citeseer/pubmed]